 Wine cellar cooling units are an essential part of any wine cellar and can help ensure that your wine is stored properly.
-If you are unsure which type of cooling unit is right for your wine cellar, consult with our professionals at Trantel Services before making a purchase.
+If you are unsure which type of cooling unit is right for your wine cellar, consult with our professionals at Trantel Heating & Cooling before making a purchase.

 There are a few things to consider when choosing the right unit: